xianghui/javascript101/content/lessons/1-5-objects.md

 As seen earlier, the `this` keyword can be used to get the reference to the current object instance.
-This is helpful for defining attributes and methods (e.g. `this.address` and `this.setSGAddress`) of the object.
+This is helpful for defining attributes and methods (e.g. `this.address` and `this.setSGAddress()`) of the object.
 If you are familiar with Java, it is similar to the **public** access rights.

-There is no specific syntax for **private** access rights of attributes but it is still possible to achieve the same kind of information hiding.
+There is no specific syntax for the **private** access rights of attributes but it is still possible to achieve the same kind of information hiding.
 For example, in the following example, `name` and `age` cannot be accessed directly outside this class.
 We can then define getters (accessors) and setters (mutators) to access/manipulate the attributes accordingly.

 ```javascript
 //function constructor